 Japanese knotweed is more than just an unsightly weed.
 Capable of quickly colonising a garden, it’s root systems, known as rhizomes, are incredibly hardy and have no trouble in burrowing through driveways, cracking drains and even bringing down garden sheds.
 These roots cannot simply be yanked out, they require professional attention in order to be successfully and completely eradicated.

 Japanese knotweed enters several recognisable phases throughout the year, whilst treatment can take place at any time it’s typically easier to spot during the summer, as this is when the plant is most visible above ground.
 You’ll first spot small red-purple asparagus-like shoots growing in spring, these can grow up to 10cm a day during the summer and often grow in large patches.

 The leaves are the most distinguishable feature throughout the year.
-These are broad and shield-shaped with a distinctive alternating stem pattern, unfortunately there are two other common plants that look like Japanese knotweeed.
+These are broad and shield-shaped with a distinctive alternating stem pattern, unfortunately there are other common plants that look like Japanese knotweeed.
 Both Lilac and Dogwood share similar shaped leaves.
 Look for small white creamy flowers and bamboo-like canes to be certain that you have a Japanese knotweed infestation, or hire a professional to survey your property.

 What does Japanese knotweed look like in winter?

 Knotweed can be difficult to spot during the winter without its recognisable leaves and flowers, which wilt and turn yellow when the weather gets colder.
 Its bamboo-like stems become hollow and brittle during the winter and change from a red/brown colour in autumn to a dark brown.
 These hollow stems soon collapse together and decompose, but the plant is still very much alive under the ground.

 How does Japanese knotweed grow?